Skip to main content

 • Clinical signal

-In stable patients with acute MI and haemoglobin 7–10 g/dL, a restrictive transfusion threshold (≤8 g/dL) reduced transfusion exposure substantially and was non-inferior to a liberal threshold (≤10 g/dL) for 30-day MACE in this trial’s prespecified framework.
+In stable AMI with haemoglobin 7–10 g/dL, a restrictive trigger (≤8 g/dL) reduced transfusion exposure substantially (35.7% vs 99.7%) with similar 30-day MACE rates in the trial’s non-inferiority framework.

 Summary